By: Lynne Clement

 1. Visit wineries and sample the local wines

 North East, Pennsylvania boasts 13 wineries.
-If that’s not enough, the wine trail of Lake Erie Wine Country extends both east and west of North East giving you even more wineries to explore.
-In fact, we have 50 miles with 23 wineries and 30,000 vineyard acres.
-North East has a concentration of wineries, making it the ideal place for your wine tasting adventures.
+If that’s not enough, the wine trail of Lake Erie Wine Country extends to the east, giving you even more wineries to explore.
+In fact, we have 50 miles with more than 20 wineries and 30,000 vineyard acres.
+The North East has many wineries located within minutes of each other, making it the ideal place for your wine-tasting adventure.

 Ladies getaways, bachelorette weekends, couples getaways, anniversary celebrations, quilters retreats, book clubs, surprise engagement, adult birthdays — we’ve hosted them all.
-Check out our ideas for how to plan a ladies weekend.
+Check out our ideas for planning a ladies’ getaway.

-Wineries are open 7 days per week, only closing on a few major holidays.
+Most wineries are open 7 days a week, closing only on a few major holidays.
 Weekdays tend to be quieter.
-Plan for an event weekend if you like a more festive and bustling atmosphere.
+Plan for an event weekend if you prefer a more festive, bustling atmosphere.

 Here are the 13 wineries in North East, Pennsylvania: